 “It’s not known when the storm will return,” says the crisply dressed weatherman with the sinister smile.
 He points to the video map projected over his shoulder, where the world spins in semi-darkness.
 “However, anomalies continue to blot out the sun.”

-I purposely picture him ravished by raptor dinosaurs.
+I picture him being ravished by raptor dinosaurs.

 Crow has been quiet all day.
 I imagine him sleeping in a nest of snakes.
-I know he’ll be back but today I’m so numb I don’t think there’s an opening for one of those OCD ants crawling up the wall, let alone a mischievous crow with nuisance on his mind.
+I know he’ll be back but today I’m so numb I don’t think there’s an opening for one of those OCD ants crawling up the wall, let alone a mischievous crow, the size of the sky, with nuisance on his mind.

 I thought I was going to die from a horrendous disease.

 I ritualised and I lived.

 At the hospital, my OCD attacks were few and far apart, so should I have ritualised more than I did?
 Of course not, but somewhere down the line, I’m expecting Crow to tell me that was exactly what the situation needed.